 2-Day Equifactor® Equipment Troubleshooting and TapRooT® Root Cause Analysis Training

 Do you need to efficiently and effectively find the root causes of equipment failures to improve your facility’s equipment reliability?
-Imagine the downtime prevented and money saved NOT having repeat equipment failures.
-If this sounds interesting (and worthwhile), then this completely revised course is for you.
+Imagine the downtime prevented and money saved by NOT having repeat equipment failures.
+If this sounds interesting (and worthwhile), then this course is for you.

 The Equifactor® Techniques are based on the work of noted equipment reliability expert Heinz Bloch.

-In two days, you will learn how to use Equifactor® to troubleshoot equipment issues and find out what is leading to failures.
-Then you will learn to use the TapRooT® System to organize the information you collect, identify the Causal Factors of the failure, and find the fixable root causes of the failure.
+In two days, you will learn how to use Equifactor® to troubleshoot equipment issues and find out what”s leading to these equipment failures.
+Then, you will learn to use the TapRooT® System to organize the information you collect, identify the Causal Factors of the failure, and find the fixable root causes of the failure.
 Finally, you will learn to develop effective fixes to stop future equipment failures.

 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training